IObundle/py2hwsw/py2hwsw/lib/hardware/iob_regfileif/README.md

 We use the IOBNATIVEBRIDGEIF as a peripheral of the Tester to allow its peripheral bus signals to be accessed externally, and therefore be port mapped.

-To instantiate the IOBNATIVEBRIDGEIF peripheral we add a new dictionary to the `peripherals` list of the `blocks` dictionary, similar to the REGFILEIF instantiation.
+To instantiate the IOBNATIVEBRIDGEIF peripheral we add a new dictionary to the `peripherals` list of the `subblocks` dictionary, similar to the REGFILEIF instantiation.

 In the `iob_soc_sut_setup.py` script, the IOBNATIVEBRIDGEIF is a peripheral of the Tester, therefore it is instantiated in the `extra_peripherals` list of the Tester module parameters:
 ```Python